ksanjaykumar1/telecom-demo/README.md

 ## How to Run the Project

 > NOTE: Use docker version V2.
 I am using  Docker Compose version v2.12.2.
-The network fails when run with docker-compose version 1.25.5
+The network fails when run with docker-compose version 1.25.5.

+Create .env file from .env-sample in each of the issuer, holder and verifer folder.
+And run the following command from the root directory of this repo.
 ```
 docker compose up -d --build
 ```